hashworks-code/littlebrahma.v2/_caseStudy-product/xpe.md

 cHead2: "Challenge"

+content_para:

-cContent2: "Engineering teams need reliable insights & metrics to qualify and promote their enterprise applications into production system, enabling the business teams to run their daily operations."
+    - cContent2: "Engineering teams need reliable insights & metrics to qualify and promote their enterprise applications into production system, enabling the business teams to run their daily operations."

-cContent3: "Measure performance of business-critical systems, build a collaborative engineering platform for different teams to participate and validate production ready applications."
+    - cContent2: "Measure performance of business-critical systems, build a collaborative engineering platform for different teams to participate and validate production ready applications."

 content_lists: